Debunked: 3 Myths about Solar HeatingDevex Systems

 MYTH: Solar hydronic systems on the market are highly efficient and cost effective, just expensive to install.

 Answer: It can be a challenge to find a solar hydronic system on the market that is highly efficient and cost effective.
-It is true that installation can be quite costly, but these systems typically are not that cost effective because the control system used does not provide efficient harvesting and distribution of the solar energy that is collected, or simply because the harvesting itself is not efficient.
+It is true that installation can be quite costly as the control system used does not provide efficient harvesting and distribution of the solar energy collected, or simply because the harvesting itself is not efficient.

 We have installed a number of solar hydronic systems in recent years, however, felt that we could deliver even better outcomes and efficiencies for our customers.
 This encouraged us to develop a system that is designed for Australian conditions to manage sustainable energy by effectively utilising renewable energy sources.
-The outcome is the overall management of hydronic energy captured, with effective energy distribution, all through our Solamander® Hydronic Energy Hub which was developed here at Devex Systems and can be viewed in operation at our premises.
-The design is so successful that Solamander® was a finalist in the Innovation of the Year award for 2015 also won the regional 2015 Excellence in Innovation award and the Solamander® solution has been applauded by architects.
+The outcome was an overall management of captured hydronic energy that is efficiently distributed through our Solamander® Hydronic Energy Hub developed here at Devex Systems .
+The design has received raved reveiws with the Solamander® system awarded the 2015 Excellence in Innovation Award.

-MYTH: Heat pumps are the way to go for HFH
+MYTH: Heat pumps are the way to go for Hydronic Floor Heating